ShonaOB/terrariumsupplies/TESTING.md

 * W3 Validator for HTML
 * W3 Jigsaw for CSS
 * JS Hint for JavaScript
-* CI Python Linter for Python
+* Autopep8 for python

 To gain passes across the code base I had to address minor issues such as;

-* General formatting and resolving E501 line length errors
+* General formatting and resolving E501 line length errors - Except in settings.py
-* Removing unnecessary trailing slashes from elements e.g. <br/>
+* Removing unnecessary trailing slashes from elements
-* Removing unnecessary 'type' attribute from script tags
+* Removing unnecessary 'type' attribute from script tag
-* Remove an anchor tag from within a HTML button and change the anchor to look like a button.
 * Adding new lines to the end of Python files to resolve W292 errors.
-* More details of these minor infringements can be found within the (TCC Testing document in the repo)[].

 The following issues were identified and not resolved so carry an EXC = pass with an acceptable exception.

-* env.py - E501 as line breached 79 characters, however when I tried to split the Database URL over two lines it not longer functioned.
+* settings.py - E501 as line breached 79 characters, however when I tried to split the Database URL over two lines it not longer functioned.
 As a result I have chosen to allow this exception for the MVP.
-* profiles.js and stripe_elements.js - ES6 warning to use 'esversion:6'.
-I researched a fix and added JSHint ES6 to the settings.JSON file, however this did not clear the warning.
-As this was a warning and I could not identify any issues with functionality I chose to allow this exception for the MVP.

 <br>